 - for more information on medical CBD, check out our article on how hemp can help your pet

 Whether it is due to a food switch, a round of antibiotics, or a sensitive stomach, many animals have digestive upset at one point or another.
+Check out our article going a little bit deeper into digestive issues.
 Here are some of the common solutions that can help:

 - we have thousands of probiotics already living in our gut, which help to break down food and act as our bodies natural antibiotic